Walter Mondale: 1984 presidential campaign

-After losing the 1980 election, Mondale returned briefly to the practice of law at Winston and Strawn, a large Chicago-based law firm, but he intended to return to politics before long.
+After losing the 1980 election, Mondale returned briefly to the practice of law at Winston & Strawn, a large Chicago-based law firm, but he intended to return to politics before long.

 Mondale ran for the Democratic Party presidential nomination in the Democratic presidential primaries preceding the 1984 election, and was soon the front-runner.
 His opposition included Reverend Jesse Jackson and Senator Gary Hart from Colorado.
 Hart won the New Hampshire primary in March, but Mondale had much of the party leadership behind him.
 To great effect, Mondale used the Wendy's slogan "Where's the beef?" to describe Hart's policies as lacking depth.
 Jackson, widely regarded as the first serious African-American candidate for president, held on longer, but Mondale gained the nomination with the majority of delegates.

-At the Democratic National Convention, Mondale chose U.S. Representative Geraldine Ferraro from New York as his running mate, making her the first woman nominated for that position by a major party.
+At the Democratic National Convention, Mondale chose United States House of Representatives member Geraldine Ferraro from New York as his running mate, making her the first woman nominated for that position by a major party.
 Aides later said that Mondale was determined to make a historic choice with his vice presidential candidate, having considered San Francisco Mayor Dianne Feinstein (female and Jewish); Los Angeles Mayor Tom Bradley, an African American; and San Antonio Mayor Henry Cisneros, a Mexican American, as finalists.
-Others preferred Senator Lloyd Bentsen because he would appeal to the Deep South, or even nomination rival Gary Hart.
+Others preferred U.S. Senate member Lloyd Bentsen of Texas because he would appeal to the Deep South, or even nomination rival Gary Hart.
 Ferraro, as a Catholic, was criticized by some Catholic Church leaders for being pro-choice.
 Much more controversy erupted over her changing positions about the release of her husband's tax returns, and her own ethics record in the House.
 Ferraro was on the defensive throughout much of the campaign, largely negating her breakthrough as the first woman on a major national ticket.
 She was also the first Italian American to reach that level in American politics.